killianmuldoon/doca-platform/docs/guides/usecases/ovn_only/README.md

 <!-- /toc -->

 ## Prerequisites
 The system is set up as described in the [system prerequisites](../prerequisites.md).
-The OVN Kubernetes with HBN use case has the additional requirements:
+The OVN Kubernetes deployment has these additional requirements:

-### DPU prerequisites
-- Bluefield 3 with 32GB of RAM

 ### Software prerequisites
 This guide uses the following tools which must be installed where it is running.